Jermaine Johnson (footballer)

-Jermaine Johnson (born 25 June 1980) is a Jamaican professional footballer who plays for Tivoli Gardens of the Jamaica National Premier League.
-He started his career in his homeland with Tivoli Gardens, before coming to England, where he has played for Bolton Wanderers, Oldham Athletic, Bradford City and Sheffield Wednesday.
-Johnson has also won 73 caps for Jamaica.
+Jermaine Johnson (born 25 June 1980) is a Jamaican professional footballer.
+Johnson initiated his football career with Tivoli Gardens in Jamaica, before moving to England where he featured for clubs such as Bolton Wanderers, Oldham Athletic, Bradford City, and Sheffield Wednesday.
+Over his career, Johnson has been capped 73 times for the Jamaican national team.

 Playing career

 Early career

 Johnson started his career at Tivoli Gardens before he came to England with Bolton Wanderers, making his debut during the 2001–02 season.
 He spent that season and the 2002–03 season at the club but started only ten games and came on as substitute in another nine but scored no goals.
 In August 2003, Johnson had a short loan spell with Yeovil Town but returned to Bolton without making an appearance due to an ankle injury.
 After his spell at the Reebok he moved to Oldham Athletic spending the next two seasons there making 34 appearances and eight as substitute scoring ten goals.